rplsoft/markdown-cv/en.md

 ### `12.2015 - 12.2022`
 **Software Developer - L-mobile solutions GmbH & Co.
 KG, Sulzbach an der Murr**

 Working in an agile team in product development.
 This included bug fixing, feature development and conception, software architecture and interface design to ensure working interaction of the various components.
-Additionally maintaining the build pipeline and creating documentation and training materials.
+The quality of the implementations was ensured by unit and integration tests (MSTest, NUnit, Selenium).
+Additionally, maintaining the build pipeline (TeamCity) and creating documentation and training materials.

 <br>
 2020-2022